edwardasilva/edwardasilva/README.md

 - Finish Bachelor of Science in Electrical Engineering
 - Pursue Graduate Degree
-- Work in R\&D within DSP and control systems
+- Work in R&D within DSP and control systems
 - Teach and conduct research as a university professor